Group Purchasing Organizations: What They Are & Why They Aren't Enough

 History of group purchasing organizations

-Group purchasing organizations (GPOs) were created to help businesses get better deals from suppliers.
+Group purchasing organizations were created to help businesses get better deals from suppliers.

 GPOs first emerged to benefit healthcare providers.
 They offered doctors and hospitals ways to save time and find the best prices on patient-care products and services, aggregating the purchases of common goods and materials into large vendor contracts.
 This allowed industry members to leverage economies of scale and improve their bottom line when buying surgical and medical supplies.

-Some small organizations, such as school districts and municipalities, join GPOs for the same reason.
-GPOs often have set purchasing volume and supply requirements that make it easier for the GPO to service dozens of these small entities simultaneously.
+- Vertical GPOs are formed by organizations that purchase products or services within a specific industry or sector.
+Common vertical GPO industries include healthcare, hospitality, and municipal organizations such as school purchasing groups.
+Some small organizations, such as school districts and municipalities, join GPOs for the benefit of meeting purchasing volume and supply requirements that make it easier for the GPO to service dozens of small entities simultaneously.

 How do GPOs make money?

-Sometimes a GPO earns money using both these methods.
+Sometimes, a GPO earns money using both of these methods.

-In either case, do your homework evaluating relevant fees before selecting a partner to represent your procurement needs.
+In any case, do your homework evaluating relevant fees before selecting a partner to represent your procurement needs.

 Advantages of a group purchasing organization